 The unprecedented speed of 5G will eliminate the lags and allow videos to buffer more quickly, making streaming a common media channel.
 Additionally, 5G will propel the growth of in-app and in-game advertising, as well as ads in wearables and smart home devices.

 8. In-game advertising

-2020 will be the year when in-game advertising comes of age.
+2022 will be the year when in-game advertising comes of age.
 It is still a new and revolutionary field in the industry.
 Retargeting is relatively uncommon in gaming apps, while it demonstrates substantial ROI.
-In 2020, the oversaturated market of mobile gaming will likely diversify its sources of monetization and give in to the programmatic advertising.
+In 2022, the oversaturated market of mobile gaming will likely diversify its sources of monetization and give in to programmatic advertising.

 The introduction of 5G will certainly give an additional boost for the effectiveness of in-game advertising.
 The industry will develop new metrics to pinpoint viewability, visual engagement, and brand recognition in games.
 Programmatic advertising is yet to determine the pricing structure for this segment.
 The path forward is to identify premium in-game segments with higher returns and tailor creative guidelines for genres.